fwoodruff/HTTPS/README.md

 ```
 make -j8 && ./target/codeymccodeface
 ```
-Note, this requires GCC14 or later.
+Note, this requires GCC 14 or later.

 Alternatively use Docker
 ```bash